addyosmani/yt-jukebox/README.md

 Install with [npm](https://npmjs.org/) and [bower](http://bower.io): `npm install && bower install`.
 You can then preview the application by running `grunt server`.

+Run `bower info yt-jukebox` to list the available versions of `yt-jukebox` available.

 ### Usage:

 Include the element after referencing `<link rel="import" href="polymer.html">` in your page: